Read This First

 Prompt 1: Provide a list of proposed ontological domains.

-At this stage, the gain is not memorizing the conclusion but learning to think with Proposed ontological domains.
+Treat Proposed ontological domains as handles, not slogans.
 A map is successful only when it shows dependence, priority, and tension rather than a decorative list of parts.
 The metaphysical pressure is to distinguish what must be true, what may be true, and what language merely makes easy to imagine.

 This is the most fundamental domain, encompassing everything that has physical properties and exists in space and time.
 It includes: